City of Portland Single Sort Recycling

 Multi-unit buildings will receive multiple larger carts depending on building size.
 Buildings with 5-7 units will receive 2 carts, buildings with 8-10 units will receive 3 carts.
 Townhouse condos that have signed up for City trash and recycling service will receive one per townhouse.
 Buildings that do not have City service will not get a cart.

-Is the City using automated collection like South Portland and Scarborough?
+Is the City using automated collection?

 What will I do in the winter when there are 6-foot snow banks?